"History teaches everything, including the future". -Lamartine

-History at Aston fields is firmly built around the understanding of the relationship between cause, event and consequence.
+History at Aston Fields Middle School is firmly built around the understanding of the relationship between cause, event and consequence.
 It is essential that they use this understanding to make good life decisions.

 Pupils should expect to be challenged, to question and not accept things at face value.
 They will explore the past in a variety of ways and Extended Learning Assignments will encourage children to experiment with research and presentation techniques.

 By the end of their time at Aston Fields, we hope that pupils can:

 - Develop a chronologically secure knowledge and understanding of British, local and world history

 - Establish clear narratives within and across periods of study

 - Note connections, contrasts and trends over time and develop the appropriate use of historical terms.

 - Regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.

 - Construct informed responses that involve thoughtful selection and organisation of relevant historical information.

 - Understand how our knowledge of the past is constructed from a range of sources.